Aerial Yoga Insurance

 Premium rates will vary based on number of students, desired coverage limits, state/location, etc.

 You can apply online below, and feel free to call us with any questions at 877-811-2271.
-Be prepared to upload pictures of your aerial equipment.
+Be prepared to upload pictures of your aerial equipment if requested.

-If you are a sole instructor, rather than a studio owner, visit our liability insurance for aerial yoga instructors.
+If you are a sole instructor, rather than a studio owner, visit our page on liability insurance for aerial instructors.

 Q: Do you cover off-site aerial activities?